Nikolcis/Nikolcis/README.md

 ## About me:

 ✨ I have over a year of experience in the industry as a developer, where I primarily focused on creating and managing websites based on the WordPress platform.<br>
-🎯 Currently,my goal is to continuously improve my skills to create even more innovative and effective web solutions and to strive to become a specialist in my field. <br>
+🎯 Currently, my goals is to continuously improve my skills to create even more innovative and effective web solutions and to strive to become a specialist in my field. <br>
-📚 First of all, I am focusing on improving my English, learning React.js and developing my skills towards becoming a Fullstack developer.<br>
+📚 First of all, I am focusing on improving my English, learning React.js and developing my skills towards becoming a full-stack developer.<br>

 ## I code with: